 Both programs are federally funded; however, Medicaid (Medi-Cal) is administered by the states which means that there may be slightly different eligibility criteria and benefits among the states.
 Medicare requires a monthly participation payment for some of its coverage.
 Medicaid (Medi-Cal) does not require the payment of any premiums or participation fees, but co-payments may be required for specific services.

 Medicaid (Medi-Cal) is income and asset based whereas anyone over the age of 65 (and some disabled individuals under 65) may participate in Medicare.
 Medicaid (Medi-Cal) covers more services than the Medicare program, but getting approved is more difficult due to the strict income and asset eligibility guidelines.
-If your loved one has income or assets that you are concerned may prevent approval for the Medicaid program, there may be alternatives.
-Talk to your estate planning attorney about ways to structure his or her estate that will fit into the income and asset guidelines.
+If your loved one has income or assets that you are concerned may prevent approval for the Medicaid (Medi-Cal) program, there may be alternatives.
+Talk to an experienced and qualified elder law attorney about ways to structure his or her estate that will fit into the income and asset guidelines.